 2022 Bucknell Seminar for Undergraduate Poets

 The 2022 Seminar is scheduled for June 4 – June 25, 2022.
 The application deadline is January 31, 2022.
-Though the 2021 Seminar was held virtually as a result of the COVID-19 pandemic, our intention is to be in-person in June 2022.
-Please monitor this space for developments.
+The 2021 Seminar was held virtually as a result of the COVID-19 pandemic.
+The 2022 Seminar's modality has not yet been determined.
+Check this space in early January for an announcement of modality.

 Philip Metres is the author of ten books, including Shrapnel Maps (Copper Canyon, 2020), The Sound of Listening: Poetry as Refuge and Resistance (University of Michigan, 2018), and Pictures at an Exhibition (University of Akron, 2016).
 His work—poetry, translation, essays, fiction, criticism, and scholarship—has garnered fellowships from the Guggenheim Foundation, the Lannan Foundation, the National Endowment for the Arts, the Ohio Arts Council, the Watson Foundation.
 He is professor of English and director of the Peace, Justice, and Human Rights program at John Carroll University.